 One thermal imaging report showed a mediator’s head, hands and other extremities becoming warmer during meditation (above).
 This is normal, and it shouldn’t cause any pain.

 With longer meditation sessions, you might find that your hands start to get sweaty, hot, or uncomfortable.
-If you find that your hands are getting too hot, you may want to adjust your hand position so that it’s more comfortable for you.
+If you find that your hands are getting too hot, you may want to adjust your hand position while meditating so that it’s more comfortable for you.

 The final word on how to place your hands during meditation